openstack/loci/README.md

     base image.
   * `PROFILES` The bindep profiles to specify to configure which packages get installed.
 This is a space sperated list.
-  * `PYPI_PACKAGES` Specify additional packages you would like installed.
+  * `PIP_PACKAGES` Specify additional packages you would like installed.
 The only caveat is these packages must exist in your WHEELS tarball.
 So if you wanted to include rpdb, you would need to have built that into your WHEELS.